- Established since: 1966

 - RnDr.
 Jan Černý

 Ministry of Education is the main source of funding.
 On the other hand, they don’t participate in the NBO organization.
 The NBO is organized by Faculty of Science (Charles University) together with National Biology Olympiad Committee and supported by many volunteers - often former participants of the NBO.

 Competition is divided into four categories: A, B, C, and D. Students can start with the category D at the age of 12 and finish in category A as 19-20 years old.
 For categories B, C and D, there are 2 rounds: school and regional one.
 Category A has 3 rounds: school round in winter, regional round in March/April and national round (hosted by one of the Czech universities or top high schools).
 Each year is the NBO focused on a particular topic.

 Between 17,000 and 20,000 pupils and students usually participates in the first round of NBO.
-However, coronavirus pandemy lowered this number and we hope to get them back again .
+Coronavirus pandemy lowered this number but in 2023 we had again almost 19,000 participants .

 In all competition rounds there are practical laboratory parts, theoretical test and identification of animal and plant species.
 National competition in category A also includes fieldwork.